About

 Funding

-The Ottawa Huron Tract History Association proudly partners with the City of Kawartha Lakes to bring you Heritage Stories.
+The Ottawa Huron Tract History Association proudly partners with the City of Kawartha Lakes and Invest Kawartha to bring you Heritage Stories.

 The History of the Ottawa-Huron Tract